cybergalactic/PythonVehicleSimulator/README.md

         shipClarke83.py         - Ship, linear maneuvering model specified by L, B and T using the Clarke (1983) formulas supply.py               - Offshore supply vessel controlled by tunnel thrusters and main propellers, L = 76.2 m tanker.py               - Tanker, rudder-controlled ship model including shallow water effects, L = 304.8 m

+    Animated GIF:
+    /src/python_vehicle_simulator/
+        3D_animation.gif        - 3D animation file which can be opened in a web browser

 For more information about mathematical modeling of marine craft and methods for guidance, navigation and control, please consult:

 T. I. Fossen (2021).
 Handbook of Marine Craft Hydrodynamics and Motion Control.
 2nd.
 Edition, Wiley.